 Basic approach

-flag that allows you to run a
+The wl-paste command from wl-clipboard has a --watch flag that allows you to run a

 command with the copied text passed in as input.
 That alone already